Frequently Asked Questions

 Below are a few reasons to choose a topper over a mattress:

-Memory foam is heavy, at 3.0 lb. per cubic foot.
-This can make it difficult to move or get a cover on it as the thickness of the mattress increases.
-A Memory foam mattress topper, at 1-3 inches, thick does not suffer from these issues.
-It will not be too heavy to maneuver and can easily have a cover be applied over it.
-A topper setup is ideal for those that have difficulty lifting heavier objects.
+Memory foam is heavy, at 3.0 lbs. per cubic foot.
+This can make it difficult to move or get a cover on, especially as the thickness of the mattress increases.
+Such issues do not necessarily affect Memory foam mattress toppers between 1 and 3 inches thick because such thicknesses are generally not heavy.
+As a result, a mattress topper setup is ideal for those that have difficulty lifting heavier objects.

 Memory foam is known for its conforming characteristics.
-When you lay down on a Memory foam mattress, you sink into the foam, and movement is absorbed.
-This is great if you sleep with a partner, making their movements less noticeable and can help prevent waking up from tossing and turning throughout the night.
-However, a thick Memory foam mattress at more than four inches thick will begin to limit your range of motion and can make it difficult to roll over or even get out of.
-A foam topper at 1-3 inches will not have the range of motion issues that a thicker mattress may have.
+When you lay down on a Memory foam mattress, you sink into the foam and movement is absorbed.
+This is great if you sleep with a partner because it makes their movements less noticeable and can help prevent you or your partner from waking up when tossing and turning throughout the night.
+However, a Memory foam mattress, which is considered to be 4 or more inches thick, may begin to limit your range of motion and can make it difficult to roll over or even get up and out of.
+A Memory foam mattress topper, which is considered less than 4 inches thick, is normally not affected by such motion issues.

-A Memory foam mattress topper will be much more economical than a thick Memory foam mattress.
-Memory foam used as a topper does not lose any of the characteristics that a Memory foam mattress is often used for, making a topper version an economical and choice.
-The topper will still conform to the shape of your body and reduce motion transfer.
-Under certain conditions, you do not need to get rid of your old mattress and replace it with a new expensive mattress.
-Instead, you can add a foam topper layer and extend the life of your mattress.
+A Memory foam mattress topper is much more economical than a Memory foam mattress because both options share the same characteristics.
+Just as a Memory foam mattress, a topper will conform to the shape of your body and reduce motion transfer.
+In circumstances where you do not need to fully replace your old mattress with a new one, adding a foam topper is the best option to economically extend the life of your old mattress.